The relevant merger control legislation in Ukraine includes the following:

 The turnover-based threshold is calculated based on the net revenue (ie, without VAT, excise duties and other turnover-based taxes and contributions) according to the financial statements of the parties, excluding intra-group sales.
 The law does not provide for any reliable guidance regarding the geographical allocation of turnover for the purposes of assessing whether the local threshold is met.
 In practice, the domicile of a customer is the most decisive element for the AMC's determination regarding the geographical allocation of turnover.
 However, the AMC may also use EU approaches to allocation of turnover in cases of uncertainty.

 Under the general rule, the asset-based threshold should be based on book value.
-Still, the AMC has publicly stated that in some cases it may also take account of fair market value of the assets (eg, in a privatisation procedure).
+Nevertheless, the AMC has publicly stated that in some cases it may also take account of fair market value of the assets (eg, in a privatisation procedure).

 Special rules regarding the calculation of thresholds apply in the banking and insurance sectors (see 2.5 Jurisdictional Thresholds).